Maysha-Khanom-Moon/django_chai-aur-code/README.md

             - add .gitignore file --> *
         - again follows upper steps
         - if any error occurs then go to chatGPT
+    - ##### for hot reloading
+        - python manage.py tailwind start
+            - but it is on live

+    - python manage.py tailwind build
+        - it's just build | production grade
 <br>